 Please inform your photographer/ videographer of these guidelines.

 - Photographers and Videographers should be mindful of the Sacredness of God’s House and the Sacrament taking place.
 They should be as unobtrusive as possible.
+The use of a flash is allowed.

 - Photographers and Videographers are usually not allowed in the main Sanctuary.